-ver - Authentication API version (optional).
-If not provided, URL points to current version.
+ver - Authentication API version (mandatory).
 UIDAI may host multiple versions for supporting gradual migration.
-As of this specification, default production version is "2.0".
+For this specification, version is "2.5".

 ac - A unique code for the AUA which is assigned by UIDAI.
-This is an alpha-numeric string having maximum length 10.
-(A default value "public" is available for testing.)
+This is an alpha-numeric string having maximum length 10.(A default value "public" is available for testing.)

 uid[0] and uid[1] - First 2 digits of Aadhaar Number.
-Used for load-balancing.
+When VID, UID Token, or encrypted Aadhaar number (future) is used, pass "0" and "0" for these.